Bradford Gilbert: Personal

 On October 16, 1887, at the Mission, Gilbert made a public announcement saying, "If it did not affect this mission and the noble Christian woman who conducts it, I would remain silent.
-I suppose you have all read in today's papers…a story reflecting upon Mrs. McAuley and myself.
-I pronounce it totally false.
+I suppose you have all read in today's papers...a story reflecting upon Mrs. McAuley and myself.
+I pronounce it false.
 All those who know me will take my word, and all those who do not know me will see by the result that what I say is true."
 Standing by Gilbert were banker A.S Hatch, real estate agent Sidney Whittemore, Franklin W. Coe, and other ladies and gentlemen associated with McAuley Mission.
 Hatch also spoke, saying "The very fact that I am on this platform tonight is sufficient for the purpose without saying a word; but I may add that my faith in Mrs. McAuley and Mr. Gilbert has not been shaken one jot by what has appeared in print, and I continue to have unwavering confidence in both."
 McAuley "emphatically denied" the allegations.
 Later, Gilbert said his wife was influenced by would-be blackmailers.
 After Gilbert obtained a divorce, Cora withdrew the lawsuit against Maria.

 Five years later, McAuley's health declined and doctors believed she would die.
 She resigned from her position at Cremorne Mission and moved to Cranford, New Jersey.
 Gilbert discontinued his association with the Mission when McAuley left.
 On May 12, 1892, in Cranford, Gilbert married McAuley "when her health was poor and took care of her."
-The newspaper announcement said they had courted for five years.
-He was 38 and she was 55 years old.
+Newspapers announcements said they had courted for five years, and that he was 38 and she was 55 years old.
 The Gilberts initially lived in a cottage on Madison Avenue, before moving to 225 Park Place in Brooklyn.
 They also owned a summer home in the Catskills.
 They adopted their niece Blossom, the daughter of Maria's sister.